nitinsurana/repeatit/README.md

 ## Todos

 6. Test to make sure all Recipes are present in inject.js combined and every recipe contains `steps`
-7. Create a video showing how to use recipes (few recipes).
 8. When recording show some kind of highlighting in the extension icon and Record button.
 9. Create a options page to import/export all/selective recipes/recordings but these won't be available to all extension installations.
 (Needs fileSystem permission)
 10. Upgrade extension to use Backbone so that recipelist can be a Backbone collection with unique recipe ids and appropriate events to update popup.html DOM.